 Restaurants, as an industry, are the nation's second-largest private-sector employer.
 Our industry is known for giving opportunities to low-skilled and unskilled workers to gain valuable experience, earn a living, and improve their situation.
 The Work Opportunity Tax Credit is one tool that allows us to make those opportunities possible for disabled veterans, individuals receiving certain types of public assistance, people with disabilities, and other groups that are historically difficult to employ.
 With its tax credits of $2,400 to $5,600 per worker, the WOTC helps open doors for those who might otherwise have no option but to collect public assistance.
 This means the WOTC, in addition to opportunities, helps create savings for both business owners and federal, state and local governments.

 As a cornerstone to each community they serve and in an effort to be a good citizen of their community, restaurants often donate their surplus goods to local charities that provide for those in need.
 The enhanced charitable deduction for food donation helps offset the cost of storing and transporting extra food that restaurants donate to charity.
 Without the deduction, taxpayers would receive no more of a deduction for donating food than they would for throwing it away.

 Across the country, the restaurant industry is creating jobs for millions of Americans, whether it's their first job or life-long career.
-These pieces of legislation will help restaurateurs nationwide continue to provide opportunity and pathways to success for individuals of all backgrounds and skill levels looking to enter the foodservice industry.
+Renewal of these critical tax provisions will help restaurateurs nationwide continue to provide opportunity and pathways to success for individuals of all backgrounds and skill levels looking to enter the foodservice industry.